GertjanDSC/ProgrammerenSpecialisatie2021/Documents/Ioc.md

 var driver1 = container.Resolve<Driver>();
 driver1.RunCar();

-//Override the default value of the Car property var driver2 = container.Resolve<Driver>(
+// Override the default value of the Car property var driver2 = container.Resolve<Driver>(
     new PropertyOverride("Car", new Audi()
 );